Graduate Accounting Curriculum

 A major benefit of the Wake Forest Masters in Accounting program is the professional internship — a nine-week paid position that provides real-world experience for those students in our three-semester program.
 Internships are offered in the spring semester, during the busy tax season, and are great for those who enter the MSA program without previous internship experience, or those who want to gain additional experience with a company prior to accepting a full-time offer.
 The MSA program has consistently placed 100% of students in rewarding internships, with most receiving multiple offers.
 Almost all of our students participating in this option receive full-time job offers from their internship experiences, as well as three hours of course credit.

-Prerequisite Classes – offered Summer Semester
+Foundational Classes – offered Summer Semester

-Prerequisite Courses Include:
+Foundational Courses Include:

 |Course Number||Course Title||Credit Hours||Dates|

-* For two semester students who plan to pursue the Financial Transaction Services track.
+* For two-semester students who plan to pursue the Financial Transaction Services track.